 Dr. Ghanshiam Sharma, Formerly, Professor and Head, Deptt. of English, Guru Nanak Dev University, Amritsar, India

-Prof. Vinod Kumar Singh, Dean, Faculty of Arts, Department of English, DSMR University, Lucknow, India
+Prof. Vinod Kumar Singh, Dean, Student Welfare, Department of English, DSMR University, Lucknow, India

-Prof. Latif Hussain Kami, Aligarh Muslim University, Aligarh, India
+Prof. Latif Hussain Kazmi, Aligarh Muslim University, Aligarh, India

 Dr. Ajoy Batta, Associate Professor and HOD Department of English, Lovely Professional University, Phagwara, India

 Dr. Durbadal Bhattacharya, Assistant Professor, Department of English, Mangalayatan University, Aligarh, UP.
 Mob.
 8393878607.